salshyn/PageFossil/README.md

 ## Purpose

 PageFossil exists for users who want to save web page content and attest to their view of it at a certain point in time.
-It helps them do this by saving web pages as images and recording the unique digital fingerprints of those images within the Bitcoin blockchain.
+It helps them do this by saving web pages as images and recording the unique digital fingerprints of those images in the Bitcoin blockchain.

 [[top]](#pagefossil-chrome-extension)